ibm-apiconnect/pot/labs/lab0.md

     1. Select the `3.10.8` version of npm.
 This is the recommended version to run with.
 Close the Powershell.

-1. Install API Connect on to your machine by starting up a command line window as Administrator and issue this command - `npm install -g apiconnect --no-optional --ignore-scripts`.
+1. Install API Connect on to your machine by starting up a command line window as Administrator and issue this command:

+    ```bash
+    npm install -g apiconnect --no-optional --ignore-scripts
+    ```

-1. Once complete start up a new terminal window - enter in `apic -v`.
+1. Once complete start up a new terminal window and enter in `apic -v`.

     If it returns the version of the platform, and not an error message, then the toolkit should then be properly installed.

-1. You are now ready to move on to section 0.1 below.
+1. You are now ready to move on to section 0.2.

 #### 0.1b - Linux